WLenhard/cNORM/cran-comments.md

-## Resubmission
+## cNORM version 3.6.1
-This is a medium release of an existing package.
-This release includes new functions for automatically selecting parametric models based on BIC.
-The raking and weighting was revised and ranking methods optimized.
-The monotonicity checks are now much more strict.
-In this version I have:

-Changes:

-*    new methods: autoselect.betabinomial, autoselect.shash
-*    Information on modelling Logits from IRT models added to vignette
-*    function getGroups hardened for rare exceptions
-*    Stricter check on monotonicity in Taylor polynomials
-*    Cleaned up derive function
-*    Vectorization in regressionFunction()
+This release focuses on optimization, code hardening, and improved handling of beta-binomial models.

+**Major Features & Behavioral Changes**
+* **Model Averaging:** Introduced an `averaging` argument in `bestModel()` to compute final coefficients as a BIC-weighted average across consistency- screened models.
+This reduces model selection variance and guarantees consistent models.
+* **Analytic Consistency Checks:** Replaced the discrete grid check with an exact analytical monotonicity check using `polyroot()` (now the default in `checkConsistency()`).
+This detects narrow violations that a discrete grid can miss and is faster.
+* **Consistency Screening:** Flat candidate models (independent of L) are now correctly flagged as inconsistent, and screening evaluates 8 age points (up from 2) to catch intersecting percentile curves.
+* **Plotting:** Discrete beta-binomial quantiles are now correctly rendered as step functions in `plot()` and `compare()`.

+**Deprecations**
-*    Code review of the raking code and the weighted.rank
+* Deprecated `subsample_lm()` and the `subsampling` argument in `bestModel()`.
-*    Code review for rankByGroups and rankBySlidingWindow; performance improvements
-*    prepareData and cnorm functions hardened
-*    added example code for new functions to vignette and README.md
+  Subsampling OLS coefficients adds Monte-Carlo noise without improving the fit and is entirely replaced by the new `averaging` method.

+**Bug Fixes & Performance Optimizations**
+* Fixed issues causing `NaN` RMSE values (switched from `.lm.fit()` to `lm.fit()`) and crashes during consistency screening with non-Taylor predictors.
+* Fixed beta-binomial probability normalization over truncated supports and resolved L-BFGS-B optimization convergence failures.
+* Fixed an edge case failure in `checkConsistency()` for conventional norming (`minA1 == maxA1`).
+* Significant performance improvements in beta-binomial modeling via precomputation of `lchoose()` and grouped-data optimizations in `predict()`.

 ## Test environments
 * local WIN11, 64Bit install, R 4.6.0
 * winbuilder win release, win old release, win development
 * Automatic checks on GitHub: Ubuntu (old-rel1, devel, release), MacOS latest, Windows latest

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTES
+There were no ERRORs, WARNINGs or NOTEs.

 ## Downstream dependencies